fetchai/uAgents/README.md

 ## 🚀 Features

-- 🤖 **Easy creation and management**: Create any type of agent you can think of and put into code.
+- 🤖 **Easy creation and management**: Create any type of agent you can think of and implement it in code.
 - 🔗 **Connected**: On startup, each agent automatically joins the fast growing network of uAgents by registering on the Almanac, a smart contract deployed on the Fetch.ai blockchain.
 - 🔒 **Secure**: uAgent messages and wallets are cryptographically secured, so their identities and assets are protected.